pkoning2/ddcmp/doc/api.md

 5: Bad transmit length.
 For regular transmits, this means a control frame (starts with 0x05) less than 6 bytes long, or a data frame (starts with 0x81 or 0x90) with length in the header either 0 or greater than 1486, or not enough data in the Ethernet packet for the length given in the header.
 For raw transmit, more than 1486 bytes.

 6: Transmit request when the framer is stopped.

+7: Invalid combination of mode bits in start command: RAW_WAVEFORM mode used with RS232 or BIST.

+8: (Regular) transmit request while RAW_WAVEFORM mode is in effect.

 Note that transmit attempts in BIST mode are not errors; they are simply ignored.